bevacqua/scourge/README.md

- `baseUrl`  | The base url to detect, defaults to `/` `basePath` | Relative base path that matches `baseUrl`, defaults to `.` `map`      | Object mapping paths to replace with replacement paths
+ `baseUrl`  | The base url to detect, defaults to `/` `basePath` | Relative base path that matches `baseUrl`, defaults to `.` `map`      | Object mapping paths to replace with replacement paths `glob`     | Assume the provided paths are directories to be globbed, defaults to `true`.
+When set to `false`, treats them as raw file paths instead

+`done` is invoked when the operation is complete.

 ## CLI